 A district Facilities Committee recommended renovations and additions to all schools including wiring technology.

 Voters approved a referendum to issue $28.1 million in general obligation bonds to make repairs to buildings construct additions including a technology infrastructure.
 Spalding School was demolished.
 The district retained ownership of the property and leased it to Glenbard District 87 for use as athletic fields.

 Boundaries were adjusted between Forest Glen and Churchill Schools to balance enrollment.
 Families were “grandfathered” as in 1993.

 Additions were completed at all four elementary schools and the first phase of construction was completed at Hadley.
-An intergovernmental agreement with the Glen Ellyn Park District provided two large gyms at Churchill and Ben Franklin Schools.
+Through an intergovernmental agreement, the Glen Ellyn Park District helped fund construction of large gyms at Churchill and at Ben Franklin Schools.
 The boundary between Abraham Lincoln and Benjamin Franklin was moved east from Main to Park.

 Construction at Hadley was completed.